tomas4/grid-correl-atcor/README.md

 ```
 ***
 ## L1C_fmask.sh
-Simple wrapper script for [FMASK](https://github.com/gersl/fmask) algorithm to create alternative cloud mask to that created by *L2A_vrt_img.sh* from level-2 scene classification of Sentinel-2 imagery.
+A simple wrapper script for [FMASK](https://github.com/gersl/fmask) algorithm to create an alternative cloud mask to that created by *L2A_vrt_img.sh* from level-2 scene classification of Sentinel-2 imagery.
 Note that you need FMASK4.x installation (tested with FMASK 4.3) and have to edit the user settings within the *L1C_fmask.sh* file.
-Also note that you need Level-1C Sentinel-2 image, not Level-2A in this case.
-In many cases the FMASK 4.3 based cloudmask is higher quality than L2A SCL based cloudmask.
-To use the resulting cloudmask by the *L2A_grid_atcor.sh* script, make backup of the *L2A_vrt_img.sh* created cloudmask file and rename the FMASK based cloudmask exactly as L2A SCL based cloudmask was named.
+Also, I'd like to point out that you need Level-1C Sentinel-2 image, not Level-2A in this case.
+In many cases, the FMASK 4.3-based cloud mask is of higher quality than the L2A SCL-based cloud mask.
+To use the resulting cloud mask by the *L2A_grid_atcor.sh* script, make a backup of the *L2A_vrt_img.sh* created cloud mask file and rename the FMASK-based cloud mask exactly as the L2A SCL-based cloud mask was named.

 ### Synopsis
 ```